inxilpro/WP-Survey-And-Quiz-Tool/readme.txt

 = Is this plugin compatible with Multisite? =

 Yes it has been tested and shown to be functional on a multisite install.

+= A quiz section doesn't always show the correct number of questions whys this? =

+You will have set the difficulty to mixed.
+This is only to be used when there is an even number of questions for each difficulty and is advised to only be used when there are more questions than the question number.

+= Is it possible to have html for the questions? =

+HTML is enabled for the `additional` field but not the actual question question.